DelovoyMotiv/go-victorium/README.md

 ## Install

-### :rocket: From a release binary
-The simplest way to get started running a node is to visit our [Releases page](https://github.com/ethereumproject/go-ethereum/releases) and download a zipped executable binary (matching your operating system, of course), then moving the unzipped file `geth` to somewhere in your `$PATH`.
-Now you should be able to open a terminal and run `$ geth help` to make sure it's working.
-For additional installation instructions please check out the [Installation Wiki](https://github.com/ethereumproject/go-ethereum/wiki/Home#Developers).

 ### :hammer: Building the source

 If your heart is set on the bleeding edge, install from source.
 However, please be advised that you may encounter some strange things, and we can't prioritize support beyond the release versions.
 Recommended for developers only.